-When a discovery request is served and the respondent intends to seek clarification of any portion of the discovery request, the respondent shall request such clarification within 5 days of service of the discovery request.
-For discovery requests served after the date for intervenor, Commission staff and rebuttal testimony, such clarification must be requested within 2 days.
+When a discovery request is served and the respondent intends to seek clarification of any portion of the discovery request, the respondent shall request such clarification within five days of service of the discovery request.
+For discovery requests served after the date for rebuttal testimony, such clarification must be requested within two days.
 This procedure is intended to reduce delay in resolving discovery disputes.